 Where whatever makes you feel comfortable.
 You will see everything from casual to business casual.
 Dresses to jeans, heals and ties to flip flops.
 Come in whatever you'd like!

 Every Sunday in our congregation looks different from the last.
 On the third Sunday of the month, we have spiritual practices (meditations, journaling, etc) in the fellowship hall followed by a potluck lunch.
 On the first, second, and fourth Sundays we meet in the sanctuary.
 You can typically expect to see these elements:Prayer for Peace - A daily Prayer for Peace is held in the Temple in Independence Missouri where we uphold a nation in our world.
 During our Sunday worship, we participate in the Prayer for Peace with congregations all over the church.

 Hymns-The congregation sings 3-4 songs during a worship service.
-Our hymnal, Community of Christ Sings, features inclusive hymns with sections on peace, justice, and sacredness of creation, to name a few.
+Our hymnal, Community of Christ Sings, features inclusive hymns with songs on peace, diversity, social justice, sacredness of creation, and much more.

 Prayers - Some prayers are written, others are not.
 We generally stand for the opening and closing prayer.